theharvardcrimson/comp-materials/assignment1/assignment1.md

 How might you modify your solution if you knew she has to ship wine to several states?

 # Feedback?
 You're done!
 Congrats!
-Just email us the file, and you can wipe your hands of the whole thing.
-Before you go though, **please fill out [this feedback form](https://docs.google.com/forms/d/1KS7CiNRPHC2baAVUTx-ruNFBJW4Ixsnksnz3DpjHVgI/viewform) about this assignment**; we'll use your answers to make the comp better in the future.
+Be sure to save your changes and push to your Github.
 Thanks, dude!